syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Data-Binding.md

 {% endtabs %}

 ### Binding SfDataGrid.SelectedIndex property
-[SfDataGrid.SelectedIndex](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedIndex.html) is a bindable property and it can be binded from the ViewModel.
-SfDataGrid.SelectedIndex is a int data type.
-It gets or sets the selected row's index in the SfDataGrid.
+You can bind any int value to the bindable property [SfDataGrid.SelectedIndex](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedIndex.html) which gets or sets the lastly selected row's index in the SfDataGrid.

-Refer the below code to bind the SfDataGrid.SelectedIndex from the ViewModel.
+Refer the below code to bind the `SfDataGrid.SelectedIndex` from the ViewModel.

 {% highlight xaml%}